Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

-During its fifteen years of operations, \emph{Swift} only detected 9 GRBs at $z>6$, though the redshift is spectroscopic in 5 cases, leaving the others photometric.
-In spite of the paucity of confirmed high-$z$ GRBs in the \emph{Swift} era, theoretical models predict that bursts at $z>6$ represent more than 10\% of the whole population, implying that GRBs are efficient for sampling high-$z$ objects \cite{2008MNRAS.385..189S,2015MNRAS.448.2514G}.
-A prerequisite of further exploiting the potential of GRBs as a cosmological probe is the construction of a larger sample of high-$z$ GRBs.
-The optimal strategy for detecting the largest possible amount of high-$z$ GRBs is to design a facility operated in soft X-ray with a high sensitivity \cite{2015MNRAS.448.2514G,2015JHEAp...7...35S}.
-Correspondingly, the Einstein Probe (EP) to be operated in the 0.5--4 keV energy band reaching an unprecedentedly high sensitivity of $10^{-10}$ erg ${\rm s^{-1}}$ ${\rm cm^{-2}}$ in an exposure of $10$ s is expected to detect $\sim20$ GRBs $\rm yr^{-1}$ $\rm sr^{-1}$ at $z\geq6$, or $\sim6$ GRBs $\rm yr^{-1}$ $\rm sr^{-1}$ at $z\geq8$ \cite{2018SSPMA..48c9505W}.
+During its 18.5 years of operations, \emph{Swift} only detected 9 GRBs at $z>6$, although the redshift in 6 cases is spectroscopic, leaving others photometric.
+Despite the paucity of confirmed high$z$ GRBs in the \emph{Swift} era, theoretical models predict that bursts at $z>6$ represent more than 10\% of the entire population, implying that GRBs are efficient in sampling high$z$ objects \cite{2008MNRAS.385..189S,2015MNRAS.448.2514G}.
+A prerequisite to further exploiting the potential of GRBs as a cosmological probe is the construction of a larger sample of high-$z$ GRBs.
+The optimal strategy to detect the largest possible amount of high-$z$ GRBs is to design a facility operated on soft X-rays with high sensitivity \cite{2015MNRAS.448.2514G,2015JHEAp...7...35S}.
+Similarly, the Einstein Probe (EP) to be operated in the 0.5--4 keV energy band reaching an unprecedentedly high sensitivity of $10^{-10}$ erg ${\rm s^{-1}}$ ${\rm cm^{-2}}$ in an exposure of $10$ s is expected to detect $\sim20$ GRBs $\rm yr^{-1}$ $\rm sr^{-1}$ at $z\geq6$, or $\sim6$ GRBs $\rm yr^{-1}$ $\rm sr^{-1}$ at $z\geq8$ \cite{2018SSPMA..48c9505W}.
 Once high-$z$ GRBs are detected, the first and foremost issue is to measure their redshift, but the optical afterglows of GRBs fade so rapidly that a few hours later they commonly become too faint to permit accessing the redshift.
-Timely world-wide distribution of the EP alerts allows for coordination of follow-up optical campaigns.
-We expect WFST to contribute to the process of prompt identification of high-$z$ candidates that deserve deep spectroscopy in the near IR by endowing follow-up multi-color images that facilitate photometric redshift estimates.
-In the EP era, the combination of the fast visible/NIR photometry using WFST and the subsequent deep spectroscopic measurements using larger ground-based telescopes will enable a highly efficient pipeline-wise identification of GRBs at $z>6$.
+We expect WFST to contribute to the process of prompt identification of high-$z$ candidates that deserve deep spectroscopy in near-IR by endowing follow-up multicolor images that facilitate photometric redshift estimates.
+In the EP era, the combination of fast optical photometry using WFST and subsequent deep spectroscopic measurements using larger ground-based telescopes will enable a highly efficient pipeline-wise identification of GRBs at $z>6$.